BHFock/git-cl/docs/tutorial.md

 git cl stash <changelist-name>
 ```

-- Saves unstaged and untracked changes from the changelist.
+- Saves all unstaged and untracked files from the changelist.
-- Staged changes are skipped.
+- Staged files are left alone (so you can commit them separately).
-- The stash is named after the changelist and timestamped.
+- The stash is named after your changelist and timestamped.

 #### Unstash a changelist